cds-snc/talent/_pages/en/about/Team-meetings-and-communications.md

  * Length: 30 mins
  * Purpose:
  * What they did yesterday
- * What they'll do in the today
+ * What they'll do today
  * Any blockers

 4.  **One-on-ones with Andrea weekly**